radix-io/io-sleuthing/README.md

 (All times US Central)

 - Introduction:
-  - overview of the day
+  - Challenges
   - terminology and technologies
-- System overview
+- File system
-  - Walk through storage and networking features of systems we're using
+  - Walk through storage and networking features of exemplar system
+- Benchmarking
+  - challenges of I/O benchmarking
+  - the IOR benchmark
+  - Lustre + striping
-- Simulation I/O
+- Characterizing I/O with Darshan
+- Break
-  - Describe a non-trivial I/O kernel
+- Analysis of I/O with Darshan
-  - Execute on exemplar machine
+- MPI-IO: the core of the simulation I/O stack
 - I/O libraries
-- Break
 - Machine Learning I/O
   - Describe a non-trivial I/O kernel
   - Execute on exemplar machine
-- Benchmarking
-  - establishing the ground truths
-  - single node benchmarking
-  - parallel benchmarking
-  - benchmarking pitfalls
-- Analysis
-  - Darshan DXT data
-  - py-darshan

 ## Tools and Libraries